This post may contain affiliate links. See full disclosure here.

 - 1 cup peanuts

-- Salt and pepper to taste
+- ground black pepper to taste

 What is your favorite way to stretch a chicken?
 Do you have a dish that you ‘always’ make?